 1942: The British tanker Empire Amethyst, Master Geoffrey Durbridge Potter, bound from New Orleans to the United Kingdom, was struck in her forward section by one of two torpedoes fired from the German submarine U-154, commanded by Walther Kölle, on April 13, 1942.
 She was carrying 12,000 tons of “motor spirit” and sank in flames.
 Captain Potter, 45 crew members and one gunner were lost.
 There were no survivors.

-The location of her sinking was described as about forty miles south of Haiti and as at latitude 17°40’ North, longitude 74°50’ West, it was also given as Grid EC 6299.
+The location of her sinking was described as about forty miles south of Haiti and as at latitude 17°40’ North, longitude 74°50’ West.
+It was also given as German mapping Grid EC 6299.

 The Empire Amethyst was built in 1941 at Furness Shipbuilding Ltd., Haverton Hill-on-Tees, United Kingdom, for the Ministry of War Transport.
 She was a steel hulled steamer of 8,032 tons.
 She was owned by Hadley Shipping Co Ltd. of London.
 Her home port was Middlesbrough.